iftechfoundation/ifarchive-static/md/org-procedures.md

 If a new version of an existing file comes in, the old version should be moved to an `old` subdirectory.
 For example, if you're replacing a game in `if-archive/games/twine`, the old version goes to `if-archive/games/twine/old`.

 After moving the file to `old`, rename it to include the (old) version number.
 That way, if *another* new version comes in, there's no filename collision in the `old` dir.

-(If there is no `old` subdirectory, ask an admin to create one.
-I'm working on the "create subdir" feature, honest.)

 ### IFComp games